ryantd42/NY-Legislative-Git/2023/A2661A-2023/bill.md

  LEARNING,  INCLUDING  MEDICAL COLLEGES, AND LIFE SCIENCE RESEARCH INSTI- TUTES IN THE STATE.
 THE STATE UNIVERSITY SHALL ENTER  INTO  APPROPRIATE LEGAL AGREEMENTS TO ENABLE THIS COOPERATION.
-EACH CENTER FOR SICKLE CELL CARE EXCELLENCE SHALL RECEIVE TWO HUNDRED THOUSAND DOLLARS PER YEAR FROM THE  DEPARTMENT,  FROM AMOUNTS APPROPRIATED FOR THAT PURPOSE, TO BE USED ON SICKLE CELL DISEASE RESEARCH.
+EACH CENTER FOR SICKLE CELL

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05963-01-3
+  LBD05963-03-4
- A. 2661  2
+ A. 2661--A  2

+ CARE EXCELLENCE SHALL RECEIVE TWO HUNDRED THOUSAND DOLLARS PER YEAR FROM THE  DEPARTMENT,  FROM AMOUNTS APPROPRIATED FOR THAT PURPOSE, TO BE USED ON SICKLE CELL DISEASE RESEARCH.
   2. OUTPATIENT TREATMENT CENTERS.
 THE COMMISSIONER SHALL DESIGNATE TEN HOSPITALS, DISTRIBUTED BASED ON SICKLE CELL PATIENT  POPULATION  CONCEN- TRATIONS,  AS  SICKLE  CELL  OUTPATIENT  TREATMENT  CENTERS  WHICH SHALL PROVIDE PATIENTS TREATMENT FOR SICKLE CELL  DISEASE  AS  AN  OUTPATIENT.
  EACH  SICKLE  CELL OUTPATIENT TREATMENT CENTER SHALL RECEIVE ONE HUNDRED THOUSAND DOLLARS PER YEAR FROM THE DEPARTMENT, FROM AMOUNTS APPROPRIATED FOR THAT PURPOSE, TO BE USED TO ENSURE THE PROPER MANAGEMENT AND  EQUIP-